webhooksite/docs/docs/cli.md

 The `forward` command listens for new incoming requests sent to your Webhook.site URL and immediately relays them to any URL you specify, or simply `localhost` (so it can be used as an ngrok alternative).
 This URL can be any URL that the machine running Webhook.site CLI can access.

+* The token ID (`--token`) parameter must specify the Webhook.site URL ID (also called token ID).
+The token ID is the long 36-character ID at the end of your Webhook.site URL.
+* An API key (`--api-key`) must also be specified when the token belongs to a Webhook.site account, and can be generated from the Webhook.site [Control Panel](https://webhook.site/control-panel).
+* Finally, the target (`--target`) specifies where traffic should be redirected (defaults to `https://localhost`)

 #### Example

 ```shell